Felicity Montagu: Theatre

 After graduating from drama school, Montagu was cast in the Terry Johnson play Unsuitable for Adults at the Bush Theatre.
 She went on to work at the Royal Court Theatre and the Royal National Theatre.
 After a long hiatus due to her screen work, Montagu returned to the stage when she starred as Melanie alongside Rowan Atkinson in the 2013 West End production of Quartermaine's Terms at Wyndham's Theatre.
 In 2017, she appeared at the Liverpool Playhouse in a stage adaptation of Jane Austen's Pride and Prejudice as Mrs Bennet, alongside Matthew Kelly as Mr Bennet.

 Radio

 Montagu has also been a regular voice on a range of comedy programmes on BBC Radio 4 since the mid-1980s.
 Her credits include Dirk Gently's Holistic Detective Agency, Delve Special, Ayres on the Air, Dial M For Pizza, Old Harry's Game, The Million Pound Radio Show, Revolting People, and No Commitments.

 Personal life

 Montagu married Alan Nixon in 1984.
 They divorced in 2006.
-The couple have two children, Olivia (born 1990) and Luke (born 10 Aug 1996).
+The couple have two children, Olivia and Luke.
 Felicity and Olivia worked together in 2016 in the BBC Radio 4 series Guilt Trip, where they played a fictional mother and daughter.